Showcase.

 This semester I attended two workshops of the Industrial Design Faculty.
 The first one was the Branding workshop, given by Yolanda Hübner.
 The workshop consisted out of a number of assignments and focussed on writing up personal abilities and how one can efficiently convey what he has to offer.

 The second workshop was a Portfolio workshop, by Sjors Eerens.
 This workshop was about what is important in creating a portfolio.
 We discussed some portfolios and after finding out what we all thought is crucial in a portfolio, we got an opportunity to quickly create our own in 10 minutes.
 I created a portion of a portfolio for design great Dieter Rams, about the SK6 record player.
+See the portfolio

 Earlier in the semester I attended a Space-S brainstorm.
 Woonbedrijf is building a new housing complex in Stijp, Eindhoven, and they're looking for ways to help future inhabitants collaborate on it.
 This was our objective, pitch an idea for a kit that enables people to convey their ideas about the upcoming complex.
+We wanted people to be able to physically work with the buildings, but it would be impossible for Woonbedrijf to ship a kit out to everyone who asks, so it would have to be something people at home could easily get.

 Because we were convinced no-one would print and put together an entire maquette we came up with an idea.
 We would assemble a list of things to buy at a grocery store, just regular products (butter, cornflakes etc.) combined with simple instructions, people would be able to make their own model, while also having their groceries.
+Woonbedrijf later got back to us, informing us that they liked the idea and had the intention to develop it further, which one of my team members took upon her.
+Though sadly, the idea as of yet has not made the final cut.

 Me pitching the concept

 My project this semester was Crafting Stories, Promoting diversity.
 My goal was to rediscover and emerge lost stories about cratsmanship.
 With people increasingly getting disconnected from their products crafting stories are in danger of being lost.
+Read the report Feedback on the project

 In my first individual Industrial Design project I got to explore one of my big passions: Graphic design.
 I got to visit some different kinds of printers and actually got to see how both my and everyone elses graphic work is converted to a physical form.
 I tried to tackle the problems that presented themselves in the printing world by building Print and Press, my project this semester.

 The exploration of Print and Press really revealed the value of Crafting Stories.
 Modern technologies certainly aren’t bad, but if we stop being critical of our means of production we run the risk of losing touch with our work.
+Creating graphical work nowadays happens on a computer, it is finished on the computer.
+Then it has to be made physical somehow and we usually elect to use the thin paper and limited ink the printer offers us.

 If we do want to print on canvas or shirts we will have to send it away, at which point we are not present when work is printed, distancing us from our work and introducing the possibility of ending up with 150 shirts that are not as they are supposed to be.
 The other option is buying a shirt printer or a printing press ourselves, costing hundreds, if not thousands of Euros.